Quality standards FAQs

 For large organisations, it is possible to certify part of the organisation, for example a specific department, rather than the whole organisation.

 The Quality Standards were developed over a period of two years in consultation with four hundred organisations worldwide.
 Consultation took place via a mixture of online surveys and regional workshops.
 The process was led by Bioforce, RedR and Pearson in partnership with the Humanitarian Leadership Academy.

 The Standards were piloted in 2018 and feedback was incorporated into the final versions.

 Two additional services are available (see separate FAQs to find out more about these services)

-- Quality Review to enable you to be assessed against the Standards, and achieve HPass Certified Status.
-This can be used to promote the quality of our services, or demonstrate the quality of your learning offer internally to staff and volunteers.
+Quality Review to enable you to be assessed against the Standards, and achieve HPass Certified Status.
+This can be used to promote the quality of your services, or demonstrate the quality of your learning offer internally to staff and volunteers.